Dasaav-dsv/ds3fps/README.md

 - Priority issue, will be addressed soon.

 "Why can I sometimes see the stump of my neck?"
-- You mostly can not, however disabling Tracking on Hit can lead to more occurences.
+- You mostly can not, however disabling Tracking on Hit can lead to more occurrences.
 It is a result of the neck bending in an unnatural angle in some animation, or being knocked over without head tracking.